radityaseptian/shiganime/README.md

 ## 🛠 Installation and Setup Instructions

+1. Clone this repository `git clone https://github.com/radityaseptian/shiganime.git`

-1. Installation: `npm install`
+2. Installation: `npm install`

-2. In the project directory, you can run: `npm start`
+3. In the project directory, you can run: `npm start`

 Runs the app in the development mode.
 Open [http://localhost:5173](http://localhost:5173) to view it in the browser.